c-toolbox/C-Play/docs/guides/media/cplaypres.md

   * **Orientation**: SpinPitchUp, SpinPitchDown, SpinYawLeft, SpinYawRight, SpinRollCW, SpinRollCCW, OrientationAndSpinReset, RunSurfaceTransition

 * **Parameter** — An operation-specific value.
 For example, a volume level for SetVolume, a millisecond position for Seek, a slide name or index for LoadFromSlides, or `true`/`false` for boolean operations.
 Parameters that reference playlist items, slides, or audio tracks can be specified by name or numeric index.

+When choosing *"REST"*, the layer sends an HTTP request when its slide is triggered.
+Like Control layers, REST layers are non-visual and exist only on the master node.
+They are useful for integrating external systems — such as lighting controllers, projectors, or other networked applications — into your presentation workflow.

+In the layer view for a REST layer, three fields are shown:

+* **URL** — The target HTTP endpoint.
+You can either select a predefined command from the dropdown (populated by the REST Commands Editor) or toggle to custom mode and enter a URL manually.
+* **Method** — The HTTP method: `GET`, `POST`, `PUT`, or `DELETE` (visible in custom mode).
+* **Parameters** — A list of name/value pairs, each with individual UI fields that can be added or removed as needed (visible in custom mode).
+This format supports values with spaces and special characters.
+For POST/PUT these are sent as the request body; for GET/DELETE they are appended as query parameters.

+When the slide is loaded, the REST layer fires the configured request on a background thread and reports success (HTTP 2xx) or failure.

+For more details on the REST layer and the REST Commands Editor, see the [HTTP Web API documentation](../remote/api#rest-layer).

 After you have added a new layer, you can specify its parameters in more detail through the *"Layer View"*.
 Here you control grid and stereo parameters, the volume level if applicable, and inspect how the output looks.